CodeByZach/sublime_docblockr/README.md

 }
 ```

 The notation map can also be used to add arbitrary tags, according to your own code conventions.
-For example, if your conventions state that functions beginning with an underscore are private, you could add this to the `jsdocs_notation_map`:
+For example, if your conventions state that functions beginning with an underscore are private, you could add this to the `docblockr.notation_map`:

 ```json
 {